-The relational system is conceptualized as an extension of the experiential system that emerges both as mentation becomes more complicated (i.e., as animals evolve with increasing cortical functioning) and as animals become more social.
-The relational system refers to the social motivations and feelings states, along with intuitive internal working models and self-inrelation-to-other schema that guide social mammals in general and people in particular in their social exchanges and relationships.
+Modern Psychodynamic Therapy Aligns with the Relational and Defensive Systems modern psychodynamic theory emphasizes, that we are relational beings who are guided and shaped by the exchanges we encounter.
+This fact corresponds to the relational system, which is conceptualized as an extension of the experiential system that emerges both as mentation becomes more complicated (i.e., as animals evolve with increasing cortical functioning) and as animals become more social.
+The relational system refers to the social motivations and feelings states, along with intuitive internal working models and self-in-relation-to-other schema that guide social mammals in general and people in particular in their social exchanges and relationships.
 It is important to note, then, that the relational system as considered here is not dependent upon verbal processing, although, of course, in humans verbal processing can dramatically influence the operations of the relational system.